 Modern manuscripts are defined as archival materials dating from the year 1600 and comprise an estimated 20,000 linear feet, including about 250 oral histories.

-For manuscript collections with finding aids, fully searchable versions of EAD (Encoded Archival Description) encoded finding aids are available.
+For manuscript collections with finding aids, searchable finding aids are available.

-For more detailed information about manuscript materials without finding aids, consult the NLM online catalog LocatorPlus Catalog, or the in-house collection guides.
+For more detailed information about manuscript materials without finding aids, consult the NLM online catalog LocatorPlus Catalog.

 - All Manuscript Collections

 - Consists of typical archival materials including personal papers, organizational and institutional records or artificial collections.
 Finding aids to selected collections are also available here.

 - Search/Browse Finding Aids